zendframework/zf2-documentation/docs/modules/zend.amf.rst

+.. _zend.amf.introduction:

 Introduction
 ============

-``Zend_Amf`` provides support for Adobe's `Action Message Format`_ ( *AMF* ), to allow communication between Adobe's `Flash Player`_ and *PHP* .
+``Zend_Amf`` provides support for Adobe's `Action Message Format`_ (*AMF*), to allow communication between Adobe's `Flash Player`_ and *PHP*.
 Specifically, it provides a gateway server implementation for handling requests sent from the Flash Player to the server and mapping these requests to object and class methods and arbitrary callbacks.

 The `AMF3 specification`_ is freely available, and serves as a reference for what types of messages may be sent between the Flash Player and server.

 .. _`Action Message Format`: http://en.wikipedia.org/wiki/Action_Message_Format